Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Introduction

-Furthermore, there was a close connection between thermodynamic instability and classical instability for the black strings/branes in the metric tensor formalism.
-This Gubser- Mitra proposal~\cite{Gubser:2000ec} was known to be the correlated stability conjecture (CSC)~\cite{Harmark:2007md}, which states that the classical instability of a black string/brane with translational symmetry and infinite extent sets in precisely, when the corresponding system becomes thermodynamically unstable.
-It has shown that the CSC holds for the $n$-dimensional AdS black hole in Einstein-Weyl gravity by establishing a relation between the thermodynamic instability and the GL instability~\cite{Myung:2013uka}.
-In this case, the massiveness of massive spin-2 mode takes over a role of the black sting.
+Interestingly, a close connection between classical and thermodynamic instability for the black strings/branes in the metric tensor formalism was proposed by considering Reissner-Nordstr\"{o}m-AdS black hole in the Kaluza-Klein reduction of the ${\cal N}=8$ gauged supergravity~\cite{Gubser:2000ec,Gubser:2000mm}.
+This Gubser- Mitra proposal was known to be the correlated stability conjecture (CSC)~\cite{Harmark:2007md}.
+This conjecture states that {\it gravitational systems with translational symmetry and infinite extent exhibit GL instability if and only if they have a local thermodynamic instability}.
+It is easily checked that the CSC does not hold for Schwarzschild and SAdS black holes obtained from GR because they have not translational symmetry and infinite extent.
+However, it was found that the CSC holds for the $n(\ge 4)$-dimensional AdS black hole in Einstein-Weyl gravity by establishing a close relation between GL instability and thermodynamic instability~\cite{Myung:2013uka}.
+Also, the CSC holds for SAdS black hole in Einstein-Ricci cubic gravity~\cite{Myung:2018ete}.
+In these cases, one notes that the massiveness of a massive spin-2 mode takes over a role of the higher-dimensional black sting.

-Recently, a newly non-Schwarzschild black hole solution has been found from Ricci quadratic gravity by using a static (negative-eigenvalue) eigenfunction of the Lichnerowicz operator appeared in the stability analysis of Schwarzschild black hole~\cite{Lu:2017kzi}.
-This static eigenfunction plays two roles of a perturbation away from the Schwarzschild black hole along the new black hole and a threshold unstable mode lying at the edge of a domain of GL instability for small black holes.
-This implies that the stability analysis of Schwarzschild solution is closely related to finding a newly non-Schwarzschild solution in Ricci quadratic gravity.
+Furthermore, a newly non-Schwarzschild black hole solution has been found from the linearized Ricci quadratic gravity by solving static Lichnerowicz equations~\cite{Lu:2017kzi}.
+This static solution plays two roles of a perturbation away from the Schwarzschild black hole along the newly non-Schwarzschild black hole and a threshold unstable mode lying at the edge of a domain of GL instability for small Schwarzschild black holes.
+This confirms the threshold mass for GL instability in Ricci quadratic gravity.